bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 todo

 ### FplBlockType `IntrinsicPred`
 An intrinsic value for everything in FPL that is "predicative in nature".
 These can be predicates, theorem-like-statements, proofs or predicative expressions.
-The value can have one of three values in FPL: "true", "false", and "undetermined".
+The value can have one of three values in FPL: "true", literalFalse, and "undetermined".
 Created in `Ast.True`, `Ast.False`, `evaluateConjunction`, `evaluateDisjunction`, `evaluateImplication`, `evaluateNegation`, `evaluateExclusiveOr`, `evaluateEquivalence`, `evaluateIsOperator`, `Ast.PredicateType`, `Ast.Trivial`, `Ast.DefinitionPredicate`, `Ast.Proof`.
 #### Possible Parent Nodes
 todo